When it comes to choosing your website hosting control panel, two options shine above all others: cPanel

 It’s a Tie for Basic Features, but Plesk Offers More Advanced Integrations

 When I say basic features, I mean the ones that make up the backbone of your server and your account.
-These include creating FTP accounts and assigning permissions, configuring the Domain Name System (DNS), setting up email addresses and redirects, and the like.
+These include creating FTP accounts and assigning permissions, configuring the Domain Name System (DNS), setting up email addresses and redirects

 With both Plesk and cPanel, you’re going to get these features, and there’s practically no difference in the way it’s done between them.
 If you’re looking to install WordPress or some other popular content management system (CMS), you can also expect it to be a one-click process with both.